Geostartico/Trusted-list-browser/documentation/requirements/use_cases.md

 6. if there is an error the user must be informed

-## USE CASE 1: visualising the list of items
+## USE CASE 1: visualising a list of a certain category

-- description: the user is able to view the list of items given the selected cathegory.
-If no selections were made the user views all the possible items
+- description: the user is able to change to choose which category of items to visualise via the interface, thus making able to select items from different categories.
+In particular, if no selections were made, no filtering was done, therefore all the elements in the provider list must be shown.

+- actors:user, trusted-list server

-- pre-condition: none
+- pre-condition: no selections were made

-- acceptance criteria:
+- acceptance criteria: the program shows the selected list of all the elements of a specific criteria

+- Possible errors: unable to connect to the trusted service
+actors: user, trusted list server

 - actions:
-  - the user visualizes the list of possible sorting algorithms (currently by country or by type)
-  - the user selects only one of the possible sortings
+  - the user selects a category

 ## USE CASE 2: filtering services by items(generalized for providers, countries, types, state)

+- description: In order to view only specific items the user must have the possibility to filter the items using the given criteria, by selecting items related to the search.

-- precondition: the user is given a list of items
+- precondition: the user selects an item

-- postcondition: the user is given a filtered list of sub-items
+- acceptance criteria: the interface shows only the available selectables given the previous selections

+- actors:user, trusted-list server

 - actions:

-  - the user selects the items on the list (one or more)
+  - the user selects the items on the list

-  - the user selects to query the list of items selected items (if there aren't any items in the selected list a error is shown)
+  - items non-related to the selection are removed

-## USE CASE 3: viewing a service
+## USE CASE 3: viewing the services

+- description: the user is able to visualize the services given the filtered criteria they have chosen, therefore getting the infrmation relating to the item.
+- actors:user, trusted-list server

-- precondition: the list shows services
+- precondition: none

-- postcondition: the details of the service are shown
+- acceptance criteria: the services (eventually filtered given the criteria) are shown

 - actions:
-  - the user selects a service
+  - either none (the interface always shows the services) or the interface is given a listener to show only the services

-## USE CASE 4: Showing only relevant items
+## USE CASE 4: Remove selection from selected items

+- description: the user must be able to remove a filtering item a in order to show the items that do not fit the specific criteria, therefore re-adding the removed items from the list

+- actors:user, trusted-list server

 - precondition: the user has already filtered the items by a criteria

-- postcondition: the user is only shown items relevant to the previous selections
+- acceptance criteria: the previously hidden items are now visible again

 - actions:
-  - the user has finalises a selection and the list is updated side effect: non-relevant items are hidden from the user
+  - via the interface the user is able to remove the selection from a specific item

 ![Alt text](./use_cases_diagram.svg)
->chidere a cosa si riferisce per template per gli use-cases
->Aggiungerne altri?
 >Aggiungere server come attore